 The children themselves often give presentations around their own disabilities such as autism, visual impairment or cerebral palsy or about gender issues or homophobic behaviour.

 We encourage adults with learning difficulties to work alongside the children to challenge stereotypical views and fears.

 We were recently chosen by Ofsted to showcase our work on gender.

 Tolerance of those of different faiths and beliefs:

-As a multicultural and multi-faith school, it is part of our school ethos to respect and understand other pupils’ faiths and beliefs.
+As a multicultural and multi-faith school, it is central part of our school ethos to respect and understand other pupils’ faiths and beliefs.
 This is achieved through teaching children about world faiths throughout the curriculum and through celebrating special days and festivals from our children’s religious backgrounds and others.
+Our enquiry based approach to RE nurtures a reflective and respectful understanding of different viewpoints.
 Our assemblies celebrate and explain festivals from all religious backgrounds: Islam, Hinduism, Sikhism, Buddhism, Christianity and Judaism.